Just Arrived

 Description

-Compared favorably to the works of Faulkner and Dickens, Arundhati Roy’s debut novel is a modern classic that has been read and loved worldwide.
-Equal parts powerful family saga, forbidden love story, and piercing political drama, it is the story of an affluent Indian family forever changed by one fateful day in 1969.
-The seven-year-old twins Estha and Rahel see their world shaken irrevocably by the arrival of their beautiful young cousin, Sophie.
-It is an event that will lead to an illicit liaison and tragedies accidental and intentional, exposing “big things [that] lurk unsaid” in a country drifting dangerously toward unrest.
-Lush, lyrical, and unnerving, The God of Small Things is an award-winning landmark that started for its author an esteemed career of fiction and political commentary that continues unabated.
+Arundhati Roy’s debut novel, The God of Small Things, is a modern classic that has been read worldwide.
+Equal parts powerful family saga, forbidden love story, and piercing political drama, it tells the story of an affluent Indian family forever changed by one fateful day in 1969.
+The seven-year-old twins Estha and Rahel see their world shaken irrevocably by the arrival of their cousin Sophie Mol.
+This event triggers an illicit liaison and a series of tragedies, both accidental and intentional, exposing the big things that lurk unsaid in a country drifting toward unrest.
+Lush, lyrical, and unnerving, The God of Small Things is an award-winning landmark that launched Roy’s distinguished career in fiction and political commentary.

 Tragic magic realism amidst Indian political backdrop.